LSU-UE5/UE5-Materials/two-sided/README.md

 ![](../images/line3.png)

 Normals point in a single direction so we don't waste compute cycles calculating how light reacts to the inside of shapes that we can't see or enter.
 In some cases we want both sides of a polygon to have normals.
-You can make adjustments in the shader to affect this without having to go back to **Maya**.
+You can make adjustments in the shader to affect this without having to do anything in a 3-D modeling package.

 <br>